HomeGuidesRecipesAPI

 Aggregate functions

-Aggregate functions are a specific type of function, that requires multiple values for the computation to make sense, for example calculating an Average().
+Aggregate functions are a specific subset of function, that requires multiple values for the computation to make sense, for example calculating an average().
 These functions require a reference to a multi-row Data Question, or a question in a Repeating Page or Section which may be of any question type.
 Aggregate functions examine all the values retrieved to determine a result, and can be identified in the functions lists as they ask for a question reference to a repeater or data-source.

 Defaulting a Function output